2.1.2 |

 always evident when light becomes heavy, or conversely.

-It is therefore better to first illustrate the new concept of the
+It is therefore preferable to first illustrate the new concept of the

 catena by means of some other, clearer examples.